jhenshaw/InstaSky/README.md

 ## Acknowledgements

-- Thanks to [ChatGPT](https://chatgpt.com) and [Claude.AI](https://Claude.AI) for contributing most of the Bluesky API interface code fixes to my CSS.
+- Thanks to [ChatGPT](https://chatgpt.com) and [Claude.AI](https://Claude.AI) for contributing most of the Bluesky API interfaces and fixes to my CSS.
 - Thanks to [Remix Icon](https://remixicon.com/) for the elegant SVG for icons, enabling a binary-free initial distribution.

 Enjoy your media-rich home page while supporting a protocol that keeps you in control of your data!